 A small city beach on Sliema’s border, Balluta Bay, offers a different vibe.
 Since the water is shallow, it’s suitable for families.

 If you’re looking for more space to sunbathe and swim, you might check out the rocky beaches of Sliema, just 20 minutes from St. Julian’s.
-Check out my blog to learn more about them.
+Check out my post to learn more about them.

 What is the Nightlife like in St. Julian’s?

 You can’t get wrong with St. Julian’s, particularly Paceville, if you want vibrant nightlife on your holiday.
 Known for its high-energy clubs, pulsating parties, and endless dancing nights, Paceville is Malta’s nightlife epicentre.
-Tourists and locals flock to Paceville, which has the highest concentration of clubs and bars on the island.

 There aren’t only onshore parties in Malta; there are also boat parties out to sea.
 There’s nothing like dancing under the stars on a boat or watching the sunset with the Maltese islands as the backdrop.
-As with any nightlife area, keep an eye on your belongings and avoid confrontations to have an enjoyable time.

 Insider Tips on Things to Do